 Direct Social Impact

-The Burren Life office is situated in Carron and has an open door policy for local farmers, including those not participating in the programme.
+The Burren Programme office is situated in Carron and has an open door policy for local farmers, including those not participating in the programme.
 The access, support and ‘empowerment’ provided by this office is very important to local farmers.
 Annual training events are held for programme participants, and these events are invariably well received as peer learning and socialising opportunities.
-Burren Life has a policy of supporting local farmers to tell their story to visiting study groups, as they are excellent proponents of the work taking place.
+Burren Programme has a policy of supporting local farmers to tell their story to visiting study groups, as they are excellent proponents of the work taking place.

 Indirect Social Impact